I announced in May, 2010, the 52 - Week Employee Recognition Plan. This is the 24th week. The lesson this week is:

 The rage in business books and experts and coaches today is...change.
 Change.
 Innovation.
 Disruption.
 How to handle it, create it, embrace it, live with it.
 Make money from it.
 Survive it.

-Recognize those efforts and their success for the doors it opens for your organization.
 It’s easy to overlook them.
 But without them, you have nothing to stand on.
+Be sure to recognize that and them.

 You can start with any week of the 52 - Week Employee Recognition Plan and make that your first week.